 "Made in America" is particularly important to companies that work with the U.S. government and have GSA (General Services Administration) Advantage accounts.
 These companies are on a list of suppliers who are qualified to work with the government.
 They, in turn, need suppliers who also meet GSA standards.

 In the end, quality is what should matter most.
-Purchasing ergonomic equipment or heavy-duty hinges from an onshore motion control manufacturer ensures that your components or products are ANSI/BIFMA-tested and -certified.
+Purchasing ergonomic equipment from an onshore motion control manufacturer ensures that your components or products are ANSI/BIFMA-tested and -compliant.

 Products that are ANSI/BIFMA-recognized tend to offer outstanding: